-Guardianship is the legal means by which a person’s right to make her/his own decisions is taken away and given to another—the Guardian.
-Because it deprives the person of all of her/his legal and civil rights, the Constitution requires that guardianship is the “least restrictive means” to protect the person.
+Guardianship is the legal means by which a person’s right to make their own decisions is taken away and given to another—the Guardian.
+Because it deprives the person of all of their legal and civil rights, the Constitution requires that guardianship is the “least restrictive means” to protect the person.
 Often the specific issues that cause parents to seek guardianship can be solved by other legal means like health care proxies, Social Security representative payee status, and/or Special Needs Trusts (SNTs).

 New York Courts have recognized that, as a less-restrictive alternative, SDM can be used to avoid the necessity for guardianship in the first place or as a means to restore the rights to persons already under guardianship.